ITranslateExpressRequest

 ips

-When "trust proxy" is true
+When "trust proxy" is true, parse

 the "X-Forwarded-For" ip address list.